cristianriosv/my-weather-app-next-js/README.md

 ## Automated tests

-Tests are managed with cypress.
+Tests are managed by cypress.

 To run e2e tests:
 ```bash
 npm run test:e2e
 ```

-Also is possible to run e2e tests headless:
+Also it is possible to run e2e tests headless:
 ```bash
 npm run test:e2e:headless
 ```